jbennett-liquibase/Webinar_Liquibasics_Apr2025/README.md

     Liquibase command 'flow' was executed successfully.
     ```
     The history command, run at the end of the flow, displays all the database changes Liquibase has deployed.
 Notice we have two deployments now: four changes from step three and two changes from our our most recent deployment.
-1. 🎉 Congratulations!
+1. 🎉 Congratulations!!!<br>
+    This concludes the interactive demo.
 You can continue to experiment or simply close the command prompt/terminal windows.

 # 📒 Liquibase Documentation
 * [Documentation Home](https://docs.liquibase.com/home.html)